Maya medicine: Ritual practices

 Maya rituals differ from region to region, but many similar patterns in ceremonies, whether being performed for individual or group need, have been noted.
 First, all rituals are preceded by foresight of a medicine man, who determines the day of the ceremony through calendrical divination.
 The medicine men of the Ixil Maya of Guatemala, who kept track of days in their heads, would lay out red seeds from the coral tree onto the pre-Columbian calendar to count them and figure out what day best suited the specific ritual.
 As a symbol of a spiritual purification, the individual or individuals would observe a fasting and abstinence period before the ritual day.

 Consistent patterns are shown throughout the Maya world as to the happenings of the day of the ritual as well.
 During the ceremony, elements including expulsion of the evil spirit from the participant, incensing of the idols, prayers, offerings, and sacrifices were all practiced.
 If the ritual was used to cure a disease, the offering may be in the form of food or ornaments, and sacrifice in the form of human bloodletting.
 Following the ceremony would be dancing, feasting, and ritual drinking by all, characterized by the Spaniards as a general drunkenness.

+Ritual burials of plants has also been demonstrated at ancient Maya archaeological sites.
+These "healing bundles" contain medicinal plants aimed at addressing specific ailments alongside hallucinogenic plants for divine communication.
+Packages were placed underground or underneath floors in homes as offerings to gods for good health.
+This practice intertwines both the therapeutic and religious aspects of Maya medicine to form a holistic cultural tradition.

 Today the Maya keep many of the ritualistic traditions of their ancestors.
 Elements of prayer, offerings, blood sacrifice (replacing human blood with that of sacrificed chickens), burning of copal incense, dancing, and ritual drinking continue in traditional ceremonies.
 It is noted that even ritualistic practice can have real effects on neurotransmitters and immunological functioning.